-Owen Palm Elected Chair of Platte Institute Board
+Owen Palm Elected to Chair Platte Institute Board, Jim Jenkins Appointed to Board

 Palm & New Board Member Jim Jenkins Bring Rural Business Perspectives